 You’re a beginner with no formal writing experience.

 Or you’ve been writing for years and wish for greater satisfaction with your creative process.

-You need your writing process to match who you are and fit your life.
+You need your writing process to fit your life.

 One or more of these might be familiar: